Quick Summary

 Lohri teaches us hope, strength, and appreciation of nature’s gifts.
 Celebrating Lohri promotes awareness about Punjabi culture and highlights the festival’s important values.
 Here are ways to celebrate Lohri:

 Lohri bridges cultures, promoting understanding and exchange.
-Joining Lohri celebrations helps preserve Punjabi culture and heritage and enrich your cultural journey.
+Joining Lohri celebrations helps preserve Punjabi culture and heritage and enriches your cultural journey.
 Join in the celebrations and discover a new festival full of warmth, joy, and community spirit.

 Why is Lohri Celebrated?
 While Lohri is mainly a Punjabi festival, it is also celebrated by Sikhs across India.
-Why is Lohri Celebrated?
 Typically observed on January 13, Lohri marks the end of winter and the harvest season, especially the sugarcane crop.
 Farmers celebrate by lighting bonfires, enjoying traditional music and dance, and sharing sweets.
 Why is Lohri Celebrated?

 The scientific reason behind Lohri is linked to the winter solstice.
-Why is Lohri Celebrated?
 Lohri marks the transition from the coldest part of winter to the arrival of longer, warmer days.
 It falls around January 13th, when the sun starts to move north, bringing more sunlight and warmth.
 This change in the weather is a reason to celebrate the end of winter and the beginning of the harvest season.
 Why is Lohri Celebrated?
 The bonfire symbolizes the warmth and light, driving away the cold, and welcoming the longer, sunnier days ahead.

-If you’d like to delve deeper into why is Lohri celebrated, here are some interesting topics to explore:
+If you’d like to delve deeper into why Lohri is celebrated, here are some interesting topics to explore:

 Lohri is oftеn linkеd to thе firе god, Agni, signifying thе worship of firе as a sourcе of warmth and life.